 Norman Chemla was born and raised in Paris, France, before moving to LA to earn his BS in Finance in Fall 2014 at CSUN.
 After working in investments as a private equity analyst for more than a year, he returned to CSUN to get his MS in Engineering Management.
 Norman will be graduating at the end of this semester.
 He was also one of the finalists of the CSUN Fast Pitch Competition.

 Daniel Perez was born and raised in Bogotá, Colombia where he pursued his BS degree in Electronics Engineering in the Distrital University FJC of Bogotá.
 After graduating and working for a few years as project engineer and radio-frequency engineer in the automation and telecommunications industry, he adventured to get his MS in Engineering Management at CSUN.
 He is currently part of the staff in the IT department and SMART lab tutoring center at CSUN.
 He is also an active participant in all the events offered through the International and Exchange Student Center.

 Congratulations to Norman and Daniel as DataJam participants for a job well done!!!

 The International Students Community (ISC) is a registered student organization at CSUN.
 The main aim of ISC is to provide International students with the opportunity to experience and appreciate different cultures and promote international friendship.
 They encourage everyone, including American students interested in world culture, to join.

 They organize a number of cultural, social and recreational events that give students the opportunity to interact with a variety of cultures, further enriching their college experience.
 The events include international movie nights, dance nights, soccer, barbecues and more.

-If you're interested in joining the International Student Association, please visit the CSUN ISA Facebook page.
+If you're interested in joining the International Student Community, please visit the CSUN ISC Facebook page.